Compare Masters Programs in International Relations in Czech Republic 2019

-Top Master Programs in International Relations in Czech Republic 2017
+Top Master Programs in International Relations in Czech Republic 2019

 Master in International Relations (MAIN) is a two-year English-language Master's degree programme, which provides students with the knowledge and analytical skills to und

 The program covers the fields of international politics, international economy, international law, comparative politics, diplomatic history.

 Master in International and Diplomatic Studies

 International and Diplomatic Studies (IDS) is a two-year (four-semester) full-time master’s program taught in English at the University of Economics, Prague, Czech Republic (VŠE).The program covers the fields of international politics, international economy, international law, comparative politics, diplomatic history, as well as diplomatic theory and practice.
 A strong emphasis is placed on issues regarding the European Union, yet the program includes a variety of optional courses on comparative politics and international relations in other parts of the world, too.Program Objectives

-Two-year postgraduate programme that develops and deepens the knowledge acquired in previous studies.
+The two-year postgraduate programme that develops and deepens the knowledge acquired in previous studies.
 Previous studies in the same field are NOT a requirement.

 Master in International Relations and European Studies

-The Master’s Degree Study Programme offered by the Department of International Relations and European Studies provides students with an opportunity to explore advanced topics in international relations and European studies while honing skills related to researching, essay and report writing, public speaking, and communication in English.
+The programme provides students with an opportunity to explore advanced topics in international relations and European studies while honing skills related to researching, essay and reports writing, public speaking, and communication in English.
 While Master’s students in the IRES department often come from a formal international relations and/or European studies background, the department welcomes students from other disciplines and assists them in ‘catching up,’ ensuring that they are on par with their classmates.